 There are many opportunities in the Natural Gas Transmission and Distribution industry for those with a strong technical background.
 A degree from Barton Community College gives the individual the skills necessary for employment with minimal "on the job training” by the company.
 Technicians are needed for corrosion control, gas measurement, instrumentation and electrical controls, pipeline construction, and programmable logic controller (PLC) programming.

-The Gas Pipeline Tech program provides training in comprehensive gas industry technologies recommended by regional gas pipeline companies.
-A 33-credit hour certificate and a 64-credit Associate of Applied Science degree are available.
+The Transmission & Distribution Technician program provides training in comprehensive gas industry technologies recommended by regional gas pipeline companies.
+A 35-credit hour certificate and a 64-credit Associate of Applied Science degree are available.

 - Industry driven program and curriculum